 Looking for a place to stay before or after doing the Hole of Horcum Circular Walk?
 When it comes to Levisham hotels, there isn’t much in the way of options.
 There are a few lesser-known cottages, which look nice and quaint enough.
 But, thankfully, there’s one stand-out choice for accommodation in Levisham.
 Step forward – The Horseshoe Inn.

-The Horseshoe Inn is a fantastic bed and breakfast, with high-quality rooms, whilst serving great food.
+The Horseshoe Inn is a fantastic bed and breakfast, with high-quality rooms and great food.
 You’ll walk right by the Horseshoe Inn during the Hole of Horcum Circular Walk.
 So, why not base yourself there for the weekend and start the walk from there?

 Pubs In Levisham (Including the Best Levisham Pub)